Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Use Infrastructure as Code to deploy and provision infrastructure in a way that is repeatable, auditable, and consistent
 - Use Version Control Systems such as Azure DevOps or GIT to track changes, collaborate, and rollback code to previous versions as needed.
 - Leverage the blue-green concept by creating a staging environment that mirrors production and test before going live
-- Maintain the last good state of the application by using snapshots, cloning the disks, and having version controlled code.
+- Maintain the last good state of the application by using snapshots, cloning the disks, and having version-controlled code.

 #### Assessment Questions